nesi/swc_lincoln2015/Git_Lessons/A03-open.md

 layout: page
 title: Version Control with Git
 subtitle: Open Science
-minutes: 5
 ---
-> ## Learning Objectives {.objectives}
->
-> *  Explain how a version control system can be leveraged as an electronic lab notebook for computational work.

 > The opposite of "open" isn't "closed".
 > The opposite of "open" is "broken".